thomasebsmith/finances/README.md

 ```

 ## Roadmap
-Before v1.0, this project will contain a complete financial utilities and
+By v1.0, this project will contain a complete financial utilities and
 simulation library.

 ### v0.1 - In Progress